BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

-Any JMS objects that are created are held in memory in the HJB runtime application, and the servlet provides access to them via URIs that match specific patterns.
+Any JMS objects that are created are held in memory in the HJB runtime application, and the servlet provides access to them via URIs that match specific patterns:

 * The HJB servlet itself is accessible via the hosting servlet container on a particular context path and root.
 Its URI is denoted in rest of the text as HJB_ROOT.

-* Each JMS object's path is below the path of the object responsible for registering or creating it.
+* Each JMS object's path is includes the path of the object responsible for registering or creating it as a root URI.

 * Where the an object's creator or registrar can create several instances of the object, the object's URI is suffixed with its